tigerinanenet/cognac/README.md

 - Greatest american pants
   - It's basically a free +20% adventures, since we are running all the time.
 - Mafia thumb ring
-  - It triggers on free run aways.
+  - It triggers on turn taking runaways.
 It's free adventures.
 - June Cleaver
   - More free adventures
 - Bowling ball